If you haven’t noticed, Indiana is now part of the sports betting landscape.

 I was curious.
 Not only did I want to know the secret to such success, but I wanted to know what the gatekeepers thought of other states.
 I reached out to Sara Gonso-Tait, executive director of the Indiana Gaming Commission (IGC), to ask the simple question: “How much joy do you get from watching the chaos in Illinois and Ohio?”

 But Gonso-Tait is a professional at every level.
-She opted to take the high road and declined to comment on the misguided efforts of Illinois and Ohio at passing and implement sports betting.
+She opted to take the high road and declined to comment on IL sports betting and the misguided efforts of Ohio at passing and implement sports betting.

 “We have been so busy in the state of Indiana that we are staying in our own lane and focusing on all of the busy things that we have going on right now,” Gonso-Tait said.